Sqelson/Sqelson/README.md

 - 🌱 I’m currently learning C++ to be put to use on a project (more details soon).
 - 📫 How to reach me: E-mail on my profile!
 - 😄 Pronouns: Any/All.
 - ⚡ Fun fact: I have 3 years work experience at EON and Infosys!
-Primarily working as an Associate Technical Analyst and using SQL.
+Primarily using SQL for queries and small-scale changes.

 <!--
 **Sqelson/Sqelson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.